nextflow-io/nf-validation/docs/nextflow_schema/nextflow_schema_specification.md

 !!! note

-    The nf-validation plugin, as well as several other interfaces using Nextflow schema, uses a stock JSON schema library for parameter validation.
+    The nf-schema plugin, as well as several other interfaces using Nextflow schema, uses a stock JSON schema library for parameter validation.
     As such, any valid JSON schema _should_ work for validation.

     However, please note that graphical UIs (docs, launch interfaces) are largely hand-written and may not expect JSON schema usage that is